RobertHRUBY/Fitness-Fatigue-Models/README.md

                                 doTrace = TRUE                # monitor optim()
                                 )

-With the example above, it is also possible to supply $startingValues$
+In the basic model fitting example above, it is also possible to supply startingValues for optim() which are otherwise generated from a truncated Gaussian distribution with some heuristic based constraints.
+Cross-validation is performed via the expanding window method shown below, with the following defaults:

-    # It is possible to also supply startingValues for optim(), which are
+* 60% initial window
-    # otherwise randomly generated with heuristics.
-Cross-validation is
+* 20% test horizon
-    # performed as expanding window as standard with a 60% initial window,
+* 5% expansion rate

-    #
+Arguments for functions will vary between different models, but follow a roughly similar framework.
+Documentation is provided for each function in the [documentation directory](https://github.com/bsh2/Fitness-Fatigue-Models/tree/main/functions/documentation).

 ### Repository organisation